Estate Planning Probate

 Business Succession Planning

 Business succession planning involves more than simply planning who is going to take the reins once you are gone.
-Rather, it includes planning carefully so as to consider the talents, skills, and assets of your current employees, but also to consider what your successive family members or long-term employees are assuming is going to happen.
+It includes planning carefully and considering the talents, skills, and assets of your current employees.
+It also allows you to examine what your successive family members or long-term employees are assuming is going to happen.

 From our experience, nothing is worse than having your vital employees or successive family members assume they are entitled to a new role or position within the company simply because you are now gone.
 Such common pitfalls are easily avoided through proper business planning.
 For example, business leaders can manage expectations by laying out a clear and succinct plan for how the transition is going to move forward once the leader steps down.What are Some Business Succession Planning Objectives?